SassDoc/gulp-sassdoc/README.md

 > [SassDoc](https://github.com/SassDoc/sassdoc) Gulp task.

-This is a [Gulp friendly](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/README.md#about-streams) plugin, not using streams.
+This is a [Gulp friendly](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/README.md#about-streams) plugin, not using the benefits of streams.
 Its goal is to make SassDoc integration in your Gulp workflow easier.
+So it's all sugaristic at the end.
+You might want to [skip it](#without-plugin).

 ## Getting Started